johndoe31415/x509sak/README.md

 package as well.

 ## buildchain
+The "buildchain" command is useful if you want to have a complete (or partial) certificate chain from a given leaf certfificate and a bundle of CAs. x509sak will figure out which of the CAs are appropriate (if any) and generate a chain in the order you want (root to leaf or leaf to root) including the certs you want (e.g., all certificates, all except root cert, etc.).
+This is useful if you have, for example, a webserver certificate and want to automatically find the chain of trust that you can use to deploy on your webserver.

 [//]: # (Begin of cmd-buildchain -- auto-generated, do not edit!)
 ```
 Error: the following arguments are required: -o/--outfile, crtfile